HackerN64/HackerSM64/README.md

 # ![](https://i.imgur.com/CeOukzk.gif) HackerSM64 ![](https://i.imgur.com/s0LUbTo.gif)

-HackerSM64 is a base for Super Mario 64 rom hack projects.
-It includes many useful features for rom hackers, improvements that are commonly applied in rom hacks, and bug fixes for some gameplay annoyances.
+HackerSM64 is a commonly used base repository for Super Mario 64 rom hacking projects.
+It includes many useful features for rom hackers, improvements that are commonly applied in rom hacks, software optimizations, and bug fixes for some gameplay annoyances.

 # Setup Guide

-A guide to install tools and dependencies, and to build HackerSM64 can be found [on the project wiki](https://github.com/HackerN64/HackerSM64/wiki/Installing-HackerSM64).
+A guide to install tools and dependencies, and to build HackerSM64 can be found [on the HackerSM64 Wiki](https://github.com/HackerN64/HackerSM64/wiki/Installing-HackerSM64).

 This repo requires a US ROM in order to build.
 JP/EU ROMs are optional for some assets.

 # Features

-HackerSM64 adds a lot of new features and makes several improvements to the game engine, so there are too many to list all of them here, but the more significant and often-used features/changes are listed below.
+HackerSM64 adds a lot of new features and makes several improvements to the game engine, so there are far too many to list all of them here.
+Some of the more significant and often-used features/changes are listed below.

-Many of these tweaks and features can be turned on or off by editing the files in the `include/config` folder, and **it's strongly recommended that you look through those files before making any of your own changes.**
+Many of these tweaks and features may be toggled by editing the files in the `include/config` folder. _It's strongly recommended that you look through these when starting a brand new project, and before doing anything else in the repo._

 ### Common Hack Changes
 - Extended boundaries (1x/2x/4x)